interledger/rfcs/0035-spsp-invoices/0035-spsp-invoices.md

 ### Motivation

-The [Simple Payment Setup Protocol](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md) (SPSP) only descirbes how the details required for a STREAM connection are exchanged and how simple push payments are made.
+The [Simple Payment Setup Protocol](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md) (SPSP) only describes how the details required for a STREAM connection are exchanged and how simple push payments are made.
 Invoices require the SPSP server to keep track of incoming payments, i.e. act as an accounting server.

 ### Scope